sminez/sminez.github.io/content/2024-11-03_the-subtle-art-of-winging-it.md

 #### 3. Fail fast and loud
 You don't want to fully ignore error cases and failure modes but its going to be a while before you're in a position to handle things correctly.
-Instead, a good way to start is to explictly crash or exit the program the moment something unexpected happens.
+Instead, a good way to start is to explicitly crash or exit the program the moment something unexpected happens.
 When you do this you'll want to dump any and all relevant state you have in order to make debugging what just happened easier.
 One benefit of this approach is that when you do come to handling errors properly, you've already identified